McKleans-Scripts/mk-jobgarage/README.md

 This is a simple business job locked garage script, This scripts spawns 1 vehicle in a set location for the specified job.

 ## Instructions
- - Place file inside the script you want a garage for
+ - Place file inside the client file of the script you want a garage for
  - replace `ScriptNameHere` with the script your placing this file into
  - Create and place in the Boxzone details (I used an item to interact with)
  - Change the Vehicle Hash to the type of Vehicle you want